 When you think of mentoring, what comes to mind?
 An older senior executive partnering with a young up and comer?
 This is what most people picture, but experience has taught me it’s so much more.

 The window of what people often think mentoring applies to is very narrow.
 But it doesn’t have to be confined to a professional setting or to certain ages and roles.
-You can be a mentor to someone in your community with whom you have a personal connection, or if you are a young person, you might mentor an older person on how to use technology.
+You can be a mentor to someone in your community with whom you have a personal connection, or if you are a young person, you might mentor an older person with something like technology.

 One of the things people need the most is encouragement, someone who will stand in the background as a cheerleader and coach.
-Sometimes people also need a kick in the pants.
+Sometimes people also need a proverbial kick in the pants.
 I’ve certainly experienced that.
-A prod from Jim Meads, Sain Principal and Owner, was what I needed a few years ago to tackle a big goal that I could have found all kinds of reasons not to do.
+A prod from Jim Meads, Sain’s President/CEO, was what I needed fourteen years ago to tackle a big goal that I could have found all kinds of reasons not to do.
 His challenge and the respect I have for him as a mentor made me take the plunge.

-For those who have an interest in being a mentor, I always caution realism in your expectation about how much time it will take.
+For those interested in being a mentor, I always caution realism in your expectation about how much time it will take.
 Mentoring is about building a relationship with somebody.
 If you just dabble in it, no one will get much out of it.

 Go in with your eyes wide open.
 There are many cheerful and fun things about mentoring, but it can also be hard when you become that engaged with another person.
 You’re not always going to be sharing the good parts of their life.
 Committing yourself to another person may mean you walk through some dark places with them.